 #10 Take up a hobby.

-Most importantly, (I have to remind myself) not to become overwhelmed, stressed or burned out.
-Know that we can’t do it all and it is ok to put things on the back burner sometimes.
+Most importantly, try not to become overwhelmed, stressed, or burned out.
+Remember that we can’t do it all and it’s ok to take breaks when needed!

-But we are all human and not perfect.
-We just need to remember that our healthy and well-being are incredibly important.
+We are all human and not perfect.
+We just need to remember that our health and well-being are incredibly important.
 Because if we get sick, who will take care of our families or animals?